 Most real estate agents won’t recommend an appraisal unless you are officially ready to sell your home and have completed all of the steps to prepare it to go to market.
 Otherwise your appraisal might not truly reflect the value of the home — or at least what you think it’s worth.

 How Much Is My House Worth?
 Get A Specific Answer

-Using out data-driven system, we can pair you with an agent who specializes in selling homes in your area, down to your specific home type and neighborhood.
+Using our data-driven system, we can pair you with an agent who specializes in selling homes in your area, down to your specific property type and neighborhood.
 Your suggested agent will understand your home’s value and will be able to provide suggestions on the amount you should list it for.